CenterForDigitalHumanities/.github/profile/README.md

 Through transformative and non-destructive annotation, the tools that make up our [Rerum ecosystem](http://rerum.io) are designed to be immediately useful to any scholar or developer with many completely open and public services.
-We connect and interact with universities, libraries, foundations, and individuals across globe, on a mission of recording and sharing our shared human knowledge.
+We connect and interact with universities, libraries, foundations, and individuals across the globe, on a mission of recording and sharing our shared human knowledge.

 ### Work with Us